 Chris Kallianos, Litigation Attorney

 Throughout his 33-year legal career, Chris has been committed to providing exceptional legal representation and personalized legal services to each and every client he represents.
-During that time, Chris has obtained over 105 six and seven figure verdicts, settlements and arbitration awards for his clients in a wide range of complex personal injury cases and other legal matters including, among others, motor vehicle accidents, medical malpractice, nursing home neglect, catastrophic injuries (severe burn, brain and spinal injuries), construction accidents, workers’ compensation, wrongful death and business disputes.
+During that time, Chris has obtained over 105 six and seven figure verdicts, settlements and arbitration awards for his clients in a wide range of complex personal injury cases and other legal matters including, among others, motor vehicle accidents, medical malpractice, nursing home neglect, catastrophic injuries (severe burn, brain and spinal injuries), construction accidents, workers’ compensation, wrongful death, sexual assault and business disputes.
 In every case, Chris is dedicated to using his experience, skill and knowledge as a trial attorney to help his clients obtain the compensation they are entitled to under the law.

 A History of Working for Injured People